US drops case against MIT professor accused of ties to China

-The department revealed its decision in the case against Gang Chen in a single-page filing in federal court in Boston.
+The department revealed its decision in the case against Gang Chen in a single-page filing in federal court in Boston, saying it could no longer meet its burden of proof.

 U.S. Attorney Rachael Rollins, the top federal prosecutor in Massachusetts, said the move was “in the interests of justice” and was the result of new information the government had received about the allegations.